snimmagadda1/s11a.com/content/06-01-2021/index.md

 Like most-things-Spring, the framework comes with a lot built for you out of the box and you can get [running pretty quickly](https://spring.io/guides/gs/batch-processing/).
 Adding `@EnableBatchProcessing` to your spring app gives you everything you need to code with for free (magic).
 Personal experience has taught me it's best to have a decent grasp on Spring's implementation of whatever you're using.
 We'll use the following diagram to quickly go through the way Spring implements batch.

 ![Spring batch functional architecture](../images/spring-batch-architecture.png)

+The diagram depicts a broad lifecycle of a Spring Batch job.
+In summary, any external trigger could interact with the `JobLauncher`, which is responsible for kicking off a `Job`.
+As jobs are triggered and run, metadata and progress is reported to a datastore via the `JobRepository`.
+A developer defines isolated steps that handle their own reads, processing, and writes from N inputs and outputs.

 The above isn't a comprehensive architecture diagram (theres some additional classes & interfaces exposed by the framework) but it should give you a baseline of what you're working with: